perrin-isir/xpag/README.md

 -----
 ## Acknowledgements

-Maintainer and main contributor:
+* Maintainer and main contributor:
   - Nicolas Perrin-Gilbert (CNRS, ISIR)

   Other people who contributed to *xpag*:
   - Olivier Serris (ISIR)
   - Alexandre Chenu (ISIR)

+* The [SAC agent](https://github.com/perrin-isir/xpag/blob/main/xpag/agents/sac) is based on the implementation in [jaxrl](https://github.com/ikostrikov/jaxrl), and some elements of the [TQC agent](https://github.com/perrin-isir/xpag/blob/main/xpag/agents/tqc) come from the implementation in [rljax](https://github.com/ku2482/rljax).

 -----
 ## Citing the project